Mooball, New South Wales

-Mooball (pronounced Mow - ball) is a locality in the Tweed Shire, New South Wales, Australia and it is on the lands of the Bundjalung people who are its traditional owners.
+Mooball (pronounced mow-ball) is a locality in the Tweed Shire, New South Wales, Australia and it is on the lands of the Bundjalung people who are its traditional owners.
 The town name was originally spelt Moball.

 The Northern Rivers Rail Trail passes through the town and it is nearby to the Mooball National Park.

 History

-The name of the town is from the Bandjalung-Yugambeh dialect chain word "mobool", which is the name of the cane of a lawyer vine.
+The name of the town is from the Bandjalung-Yugambeh dialect chain word "mobool", for which there are various translations including that it means lawyer vine, lake, lagoon or big swamp or, as bowels.

 In March 2012, Mooball was declared free of plastic bags.

 In 2016, an unusually high number of cancer cases in residents of Mooball raised concerns about whether there were radioactive elements introduced through a local sand mining business.

 Thanks to its rural setting, Mooball is a popular tourist destination due to the cow themed decorations throughout the town; these decorations include black and white cow prints painted on electricity poles throughout.
 Other cow themed attractions available include the Moo Moo Roadhouse, which features cow style markings and artwork.